4 Ways you can Benefit from Solid State Oxygen Sensors

 Today, we are finding more and more of our oxygen sensor solutions being used to assist in furthering medical industries in anesthesia, respiration, and even used in ventilators during COVID-19.

-Across these core technologies, all of our oxygen sensors are designed to measure the quantity of oxygen either by a diffusuion or sampling method.
+Across these core technologies, all of our oxygen sensors are designed to measure the quantity of oxygen either by diffusion or by sampling the gas to be measured.

-Choosing which oxygen sensor technology best meets your needs is primarily dependent upon the individual's application and use case.
-CO2Meter.com offers oxygen sensors that measure 0-25% or 95% oxygen concentration ranges.
+Choosing which oxygen sensor technology best meets your needs depends on your application and use case.
+For example, environmental oxygen sensors measure 0-25% oxygen by volume, whereas industrial oxygen sensors may need to measure 95% or more oxygen by volume.

 How can you benefit from using solid-state Oxygen Sensors?